pptyasar/LeetMe/Readme.md

 <details>
 <summary>973.
 K Closest Points to Origin</summary>

-**Description:** Given an array of points where points[i] = [xi, yi] represents a point on the X-Y plane and an integer k, return the k closest points to the origin (0, 0).
+Given an array of points where points[i] = [xi, yi] represents a point on the X-Y plane and an integer k, return the k closest points to the origin (0, 0).
 The distance between two points on the X-Y plane is the Euclidean distance (i.e., √(x1 - x2)2 + (y1 - y2)2).
 You may return the answer in any order.
 The answer is guaranteed to be unique (except for the order that it is in).

-**Example:**
 Input: points = [[1,3],[-2,2]], k = 1
 Output: [[-2,2]]